We performed a comparison between Google Cloud and Red Hat OpenShift on IBM Cloud based on real PeerSpot user reviews.

 More Red Hat OpenShift on IBM Cloud Pricing and Cost Advice →

 Google Cloud is ranked 5th in PaaS Clouds with 66 reviews while Red Hat OpenShift on IBM Cloud is ranked 16th in PaaS Clouds with 7 reviews.
 Google Cloud is rated 8.2, while Red Hat OpenShift on IBM Cloud is rated 8.2.
 The top reviewer of Google Cloud writes "Great for big data with off-the-charts scalability for storage and databases".
 On the other hand, the top reviewer of Red Hat OpenShift on IBM Cloud writes "Communication can be built on any cloud and that is a big advantage for customers".
-Google Cloud is most compared with Linode, Alibaba Cloud, Oracle Cloud Infrastructure (OCI), Pivotal Cloud Foundry and Heroku, whereas Red Hat OpenShift on IBM Cloud is most compared with Microsoft Azure and Amazon AWS.
+Google Cloud is most compared with Alibaba Cloud, Oracle Cloud Infrastructure (OCI), Linode, Pivotal Cloud Foundry and IBM Public Cloud, whereas Red Hat OpenShift on IBM Cloud is most compared with Microsoft Azure and Amazon AWS.
 See our Google Cloud vs. Red Hat OpenShift on IBM Cloud report.

 See our list of best PaaS Clouds vendors.